aantonelli94/aantonelli94.github.io/_pages/research.md

 ------------------

-Gravitational waves (GW) travel throughout the Universe, unimpeded.
+Gravitational waves (GW) travel unimpeded throughout the Universe.
 They are around us all the time, carrying information about the sources that generate them.
 When these sources are very compact and massive (*black holes* and *neutron stars*) the GWs are loud enough to be detected on Earth with dedicated machines.

-Since the first detection of the GWs from a coalescing binary formed of two black holes in 2015, the field of gravitational-wave astronomy has exploded.
+Since the first detection of the GWs from a black-hole binary in 2015, the field of gravitational-wave astronomy has risen to prominence.
 While we are already basking in the "bright" of hundreds of events, it is expected that future detectors will reveal thousands upon thousands more.
 This ever-increasing dataset is and will continue to be a trove of astrophysical and cosmological information.

-To maximise the scientific return of current and future detectors, GW astrophysicists need to work on three broad (and interacting) fronts: the **gravitational physics**, **astrophysics**, and **statistical analyses**.
-In my work, I try to connect some of the dots between these.
-In any given day I may find myself modelling waveforms, discussing the astrophysics of GW sources, or trying to come up with robust statistical techniques.
-Most likely, though, a combination of the three.
+To maximise the scientific return of current and future detectors, GW astrophysicists need to work on **theory**, **astrophysics**, and **statistical analyses**.
+In my work, I harness connections between all three to elucidate what we can learn about our Universe with current and future GW observations.

 ------------------